Valentino (1951 film): Production

-Filming started on 2 June 1950 and took place at the Columbia Ranch and the Samuel Goldwyn Studio.
-George Melford, who had directed Valentino in the 1920s, had a supporting role.
+Filming began on June 2, 1950 and took place at the Columbia Ranch and the Samuel Goldwyn Studio.
+George Melford, who had directed Valentino in the 1920s, has a supporting role.

-The film includes recreated sequences from such Valentino films as The Sheik (1921), Blood and Sand (1922), A Sainted Devil (1924) and The Eagle (1925).
+The film includes recreated sequences from Valentino films such as The Sheik (1921), Blood and Sand (1922), A Sainted Devil (1924) and The Eagle (1925).
+Although the films depicted in Valentino are real, the directors are fictionalized.
+Melford directed The Sheik and Rex Ingram directed The Four Horsemen of the Apocalypse.